jahbini/stjohnsjim/stjohnsjim/california/coala-harbor-cat.md

 Would you believe it?
 These humans had made the dock disappear!
 They made the whole freaking harbor disappear.
 All there was was water everywhere.
 And I was in it!
 Talk about a demon.
 Water is the worst.
 You can kill a snake, but you can&rsquo;t kill water.

-I fought hard to keep the water deamon from swallowing me.
+I fought hard to keep the water demon from swallowing me.
 I don&rsquo;t know how long I fought and I was nearly ready to give up, and a miracle happened!
 I was lifted out of the water by magic snakes!
 The humans had trained these snakes to hold hands somehow.
 I was put back on the deck.
 Wet.

 Southwick: Holy, Holy, Hosannahs!
 By the eyes of the Saints!
 A Miracle!

+<div class="siteInvitation"></div>
 Coala: Yeah, They called it a fishnet, but it wasn&rsquo;t made of fish.
 Stupid name.
 They should call it snake nest, if you ask me.
 I hate snakes.
 Do you know how humiliating it is to be saved by skinny snakes? &nbsp;And I'm all WET?!
 That's really insulting.
 That's the kind of magic that freaks me out. &nbsp;Jeez, humans.

 Anyway, I ran down to the lowest part of the boat.
 It was the farthest from the water that I could get.
 And nowhere the humans could go.